“Money is plentiful for those who understand the simple laws which govern its acquisition”

 2. A part of all you earn is yours to keep

 You should save at least 10% of your income no matter how little you earn.
 If you feel like you can’t save that much, look at your expenses separate your necessities and your desires.
 This will be hard but you have to ask yourself, would you rather have short term pleasures that you will forget about quickly or would you rather have long term pleasure which will be more substantial and more gratifying ?
-Also before you spend you should remember that when you are spending and buying things without saving first, you are paying everyone but yourself.
+Also before you spend you should remember that when you are spending and buying things without saving first, you are paying everyone else except yourself.
 You are working to pay for everyone’s retirement except your own.
 So live within your means and save at least 10% of your income.
 If you can’t, save as little as you can.

 3. Make your money work for you